swaechter/smbjwrapper/README.md

 ### Copy a file on the same server share

-Copy a file on the same server share (In case they are different shares, use the download/upload bellow):
+Copy a file on the same server share (In case they are different shares, use the download/upload bellow).
+For more information check out the Samba documentation (https://wiki.samba.org/index.php/Server-Side_Copy):

 ```java
 try (SmbConnection smbConnection = new SmbConnection("127.0.0.1", "Share", authenticationContext)) {